Nguyen-Trong-Hung/Project_1/README.md

 Given two positive integers k and n.
 Compute C(k,n) which is the number of ways to select k objects from a given set of n objects.

+### Problem 2: Binary sequence generation

+Given an integer n, write a program that generates all the binary sequences of length n in a lexicographic order.

+### Problem 3: Binary sequences generation without consecutive 11

+Given an integer n, write a program that generates all binary sequences without consecutive 11 in a lexicographic order.

+### Problem 4: Permutation generation

+Given an integer n, write a program to generate all permutations of 1, 2, ..., n in a lexicalgraphic order (elements of a permutation are separated by a SPACE character).

+### Problem 5: Count number of sudoku solutions

+Write a program to compute the number of sudoku solutions (fill the zero elements of a given partial sudoku table) Fill numbers from 1, 2, 3, .., 9 to 9 x 9 table so that:
+* Numbers of each row are distinct
+* Numbers of each column are distinct
+* Numbers on each sub-square 3 x 3 are distinct

+## Week 3